Trip Facts

 Accommodation: Teahouse Lodge

-After breakfast, descend through rhododendron and pine forests.
-Continue downhill towards the Barun River, navigating through dense forest.
-Once at the river, trek along a path beneath a massive landslide area, where you’ll catch glimpses of Chanlang and Tutse peaks.
+After breakfast, begin your descent through vibrant rhododendron and pine forests, making your way toward the Barun River.
+Trek along the riverbank beneath a massive landslide area, enjoying distant views of Chanlang and Tutse peaks.

 Accommodation: Teahouse Lodge